 Filmmaker John Waters on his childhood home

 Hairspray director John Waters used his family’s suburban home as a movie studio.
-In an article for Lapham’s Quarterly he describe the artistic freedom he achieved in his parents’ house and how it allowed him to create his own inner world.
+In a recent article for Lapham’s Quarterly he describes the artistic freedom he achieved in his parents’ house and how it allowed him to create his own inner world.

 Novel Destinations: Literary Landmarks from Jane Austen’s Bath to Ernest Hemingway’s Key West by Shannon McKenna Schmidt

 The Old Man and the Sea by Ernest Hemingway

 The Sound and the Fury by William Faulkner